-What Is Book Marketing?
-Penguin Random House's Leila Siddiqui Breaks It Down
+What A Book Marketer Actually Does, According To Penguin Random House's Leila Siddiqui

 There are many career options in publishing — just some of which include book editor, literary agent, book scout, audiobook producer, and book cover designer, but book marketer might be one of the most highly coveted positions.
 Book marketers are the people who, simply put, get books in front of readers by working with sales teams, editors, social media teams and more to make sure that the right readers are hearing about the right books.
 But what exactly does a job in book marketing entail day to day?
 Leila Siddiqui, Associate Marketing Manager at Penguin Random House, puts it simply in an interview with Bustle: "My job is to find an audience for the particular book I’m working on, and I do that in a myriad of ways."